 Step 2: Define the job of the clip

 Before generating, decide what the video is for.
 Is it a Reel?
 A product ad?
 A launch teaser?
-A product page asset?
+A product page video?
 A background visual?

 The purpose changes the prompt.